dscsjsu/sjsu-gdsc-website/content/home/landing.md

 +++
-widget = "landing"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear in.
+widget = "landing"  # The name of the widget that you created. headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 9  # Order that this section will appear in.

 [design.background]
   # Background color.
-  # color = "grey"
+   color = "white"

   # Background gradient.
   # gradient_start = "DarkGreen"